-Amy Laura Cahn is a Staff Attorney for CLF Massachusetts in the Healthy Communities & Environmental Justice and Clean Energy & Climate Change programs.
+Amy Laura Cahn is a Senior Attorney for CLF Massachusetts and the Interim Director of the Healthy Communities & Environmental Justice Program.
 Amy Laura joins CLF after six years advocating on environmental, land, and food justice at the Public Interest Law Center in Philadelphia, where her work was honored through a resolution by the Philadelphia City Council.
 At the Law Center, she was Director of the Garden Justice Legal Initiative, launched as a Skadden Fellow, and an environmental justice staff attorney, notably serving as legal counsel to residents in the floodplain community of Eastwick in addressing its legacies as the nation’s largest urban renewal project.

 Amy Laura has a B.A., summa cum laude, from Hunter College and a J.D., magna cum laude, from the University of Pennsylvania Law School, where she was a Toll Public Interest Scholar and co-created the Environmental Law Project.
 Following law school, she clerked for the Honorable Michael M. Baylson of the U.S. District Court for the Eastern District of Pennsylvania and the Honorable Stephen Skillman of the Superior Court of New Jersey, Appellate Division.
 Prior to law school, Amy Laura was a community organizer, theatrical lighting designer, and co-founder of the Lower Manhattan’s Bluestockings Women’s Bookstore.
 Born and raised in Worcester, she is pleased to have returned to her home state and landed on the South Shore.